 Players: 2-6 | Playtime: 60-120 minutes | Ages: 10+

 Friendship-Ending Factor: 9 | Replay Value: 10

-Another game specifically designed for you and your friends to screw each other over.
-Highly reminiscent of Dungeons & Dragons, but instead of the DM raining misery down upon all of you, all of your friends can gang up on you at once, because the whole point of the game is actually just to keep someone else from winning.
+Another card game specifically designed for you and your friends to screw each other over.
+Highly reminiscent of Dungeons & Dragons, but instead of the DM raining misery down upon all of you, all of your friends can gang up on you at once, because the whole point of the card game is actually just to keep someone else from winning.